wavefrontHQ/docs/pages/doc/proxies_container.md

 ## Run Telegraf in a Docker Container

-It usually makes sense to run both the proxy and Telegraf as a Docker container
+It usually makes sense to run both the proxy and Telegraf in a Docker container.

 The following example passes the `telegraf.conf` file and any files (such as `10-wavefront.conf`) that belong in the `telegraf.d` directory.
 ​
 1. Create a `telegraf.conf` file under `<path/to/file>/telegraf.conf`.
 Use  [https://github.com/influxdata/telegraf/blob/master/etc/telegraf.conf](https://github.com/influxdata/telegraf/blob/master/etc/telegraf.conf) as an example
 2. Create the `10-wavefront.conf` file under `<path/to/dir>/telegraf.d/` via the example configuration below .
-Refer to the  [wavefront#configuration](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/wavefront#configuration) information as needed
+Refer to the  [wavefront#configuration](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/wavefront#configuration) information on Github as needed.
-​
+​<br/><br/>
-	**10-wavefront.conf**
+  **Example file: 10-wavefront.conf**
 	```
 	[[outputs.wavefront]]
 	  url = "http://<WAVEFRONT_PROXY_SERVER>:2878"